PM5544/scoped-polyfill/readme.md

 * make sure your cursor is at the beginning of the file
 * press [Del] 20 times
 * save the file
+this will disable the use via jQuery since that way of working needs a reference from the global scope, but it works without it as well, ill wrap it as a jQuery plugin when there's a need but I like the fact that it works with the same code in and out of jQuery now.